Postgres with Nodejs Install and Set-Up: Easy 7 Minute Step-by-Step Guide for Windows

 Step 7: Choose a locale for your database cluster.
 The default locale uses the operating system locale.
 You can stick to the default if you prefer.

-Step 8: You will now be shown a summary of your install.
+Step 8: You will now be shown a summary of your installation.
 Check if everything is as per your choice.
 Click Next if everything looks fine.

 Step 9: Now if you are ready to install Postgres, click Next.